rsdoiel/antenna/science_and_technology.md

 date: 2025-04-08, updated: 2025-04-09, from: The Register (UK I.T.
 News)

-<h4>Microsoft celebrates 50 years with, sigh, AI</h4> <p>Microsoft used its 50th birthday to announce a slew of new Copilot features, many of which will be eerily familiar to anyone who&#39;s used rival AI platforms.…</p>
+<h4>And Vision will &#39;read&#39; your screen and interact with the content, says Microsoft</h4> <p>Microsoft used its 50th birthday to announce a slew of new Copilot features, many of which will be eerily familiar to anyone who&#39;s used rival AI platforms.…</p>

 <br>